telerik/blazor-docs/common-features/font-icons.md

 ### Set Custom Font Icon Size

-You can change the size of the rendered icon with custom CSS.
+In addition to the `Size` parameter, you can change the size of the rendered icon with custom CSS and the `font-size` style.

 Our font icons are designed on a 16px grid base.
-To achieve a pixel-perfect icon display, use a font size, which is divisible by 16 (32px, 48px and so on).
+For better display quality, use a font size, which is divisible by 16 (32px, 48px and so on).

 >caption Increase icon size with CSS